West Lycian Way One Week

 Distance: 16 km / 10 miles

-After your breakfast in the morning, we will transfer you to the Lycian Way starting from Delikkemer.
-Passing through olive groves and pine forests, the trail will take you down to sea level, eventually reaching both the beach and the ancient city of Patara.
+After breakfast, you begin your hike from the Delikkemer section of the Lycian Way.
+The trail passes through olive groves and pine forests, gradually descending to sea level before reaching both the beach and the ancient city of Patara.

 ![]() |